WindowsLogic-Productions/M0rningStar/README.md

 On the destination name, you can also enter the port separated by a colon (:) such as `MyServer:7500`.

 ### Port forwarding via UPnP
-Since LilithPort 1.08, you can use UPnP to directly communicate to your router to open a port without any admin access.
+Since MorningStar 1.08, you can use UPnP to directly communicate to your router to open a port without any admin access.

 How to use: